GChristensen/posts/_posts/2021-07-07-how-to-design-software-systems-qmark.md

 * The [Dependency inversion principle](https://en.wikipedia.org/wiki/Dependency_inversion_principle) -
   "A client module should not depend on other modules directly, but through abstract interfaces."
-  The use of term "inversion" in the name of this principle is usually explained by the fact that dependencies between modules are customary made to concretions.
+  The use of the term "inversion" in the name of this principle is usually explained by the fact that dependencies between modules are customary made to concretions.
 The aim of this principle to facilitate dependencies to abstractions.
 It may make sense in the case of a concretion that is highly volatile and may propagate undesired changes.
 An abstract interface is created, that hides such concretion, which also